vishal-dharm/large_dashboard_warning_automation/README.md

 ## Overview

 This repository contains a script which shows how to add a warning text tile to all dashboards with more than 25 queries.
+The script works by running a System Activity query to grab a list of all dashboards with more than 25 tiles.
+It then updates each dashboard and adds a warning text tile to the top of the dashboards.

 Warning text tile:

 ![image](https://github.com/vishal-dharm/large_dashboard_warning_automation/assets/61256217/a220f212-8049-48e4-9d01-cf0be371b750)

+Please note, you should inform your users before running this automation as it will make changes to their dashboard.

 ## Background